eh, i don’t really like them. they remind me of my pathetic 8th grade “punk rock” wannabe stage.posted almost 5 years ago

 Wristbands are kind of tricky… I think they look best on long, lithe arms or really athletic arms.

-Arm warmers, on the other hand, seem more flexible, what with the different materials and textures to use, different lengths to flatter, different fits (slouchy vs. fitted), details you can add, etc. Granted, arm warmers did get really big with the corporate punk trend several years ago, but I’m sure if you avoided their common patterns of black and white checkered and cheesy red plaid AND they don’t purposefully look like funky modified socks, you’re in the clear.posted over 4 years ago
+Arm warmers, on the other hand, seem more flexible, what with the different materials and textures to use, different lengths to flatter, different fits (slouchy vs. fitted), details you can add, etc. Granted, arm warmers did get really big with the corporate punk trend several years ago, but I’m sure if you avoided their common patterns of black and white checkered and cheesy red plaid AND they don’t purposefully look like funky modified socks, you’re in the clear.posted almost 5 years ago